 6 | Front Load Headings with Significant Words

 Examples?
 Sure.
-We draw these from a legacy NICHCY page called Evaluating Children for Disability.
+We draw these from our article called Evaluating Children for Disability.
 Here are the first 6 headers in that webpage.
 These also appear in the table of contents that heads the page, with links to carry visitors down to sections of interest.

 - Purposes of evaluation